Great desert skink: Behaviour

-Researchers have recently made a stunning discovery with regard to L. kintorei — out of over 5,000 species of lizards documented, this species has been said to have "unique" behavior among them.
-Individuals of the great desert skink appear to work in cooperation with one another to build and take care of their burrows, even digging out specific rooms for use as a defecatorium.
+Researchers found in 2011 that out of over 5,000 species of lizards documented, this species was said to have "unique" behaviour among them with regard to their cooperative behaviour.
+Individuals of the great desert skink work in cooperation with one another to build and take care of their burrows, even digging out specific rooms for use as a defecatorium.
 Mates are faithful to one another and always mate with the same lizard, although 40 percent of males have been documented to mate with other females.
 The tunnels are mostly excavated by adults, while juvenile lizards contribute small "pop" holes to the system.
 DNA analysis has shown that immature lizards live in the same burrow with their siblings, regardless of age difference.
 The study, carried out in the Uluru-Kata Tjuta National Park, also revealed that all immature lizards were full siblings in 18 of 24 burrow systems.
-Researchers have confirmed that the lizards are family-based and keep the juveniles in the tunnel system until they mature.
+Researchers confirmed that the lizards are family-based and keep the juveniles in the tunnel system until they mature.

+They hibernate in winter (May/mid-June to September/October).

+Diet

+Tjakura is omnivorous and can be considered an opportunist generalist as it consumes a diverse range of invertebrates and plants supplemented at least occasionally with small vertebrate prey items.
+Culicidae (mosquitos) and Termitidae (termites) are the most frequently consumed.
+Tjakura actively forage both during the day and at night.

+Conservation status

+The great desert skink, or tjakura, is a threatened species, listed as a vulnerable species under the federal EPBC Act, NT and WA legislation, and on the IUCN Red List.
+It is listed as endangered in South Australia.
+It used to be a source of food for desert-dwelling Aboriginal peoples inhabiting central Australia, but since the colonisation of Australia, introduced pests such as foxes and feral cats have decimated the population.

+In March 2023, the first survey in a new National Recovery Plan for the great desert skink led by Indigenous rangers from across the Northern Territory, Western Australia, and South Australia was carried out.
+The rangers will continue to survey and collect data on the skink.